Employee Survival Guide®

 About

-The Employee Survival Guide® is a podcast only for employees about everything related to work and your career.
-We will share with you all the information your employer and Human Resources does not want you to know about working and guide you through various work and employment law issues.
+The Employee Survival Guide® is an employment law podcast only for employees about everything related to work and your career.
+We will share with you all the employment law information your employer and Human Resources does not want you to know about working and guide you through various work and employment law issues.
 This is an employee podcast.
 The Employee Survival Guide® podcast is hosted by seasoned Employment Law Attorney Mark Carey, who has only practiced in the area of Employment Law for the past 29 years.
-Mark has seen just about every type of work dispute there is and has filed several hundred work related lawsuits in state and federal courts around the country, including class action suits.
-He has a no frills and blunt approach to work issues faced by millions of workers nationwide.
+Mark has seen just about every type of employment law and work dispute there is and has filed several hundred work related lawsuits in state and federal courts around the country, including class action suits.
+He has a no frills and blunt approach to employment law and work issues faced by millions of workers nationwide.
 Mark endeavors to provide both sides to each and every issue discussed on the podcast so you can make an informed decision.
 Again, this is a podcast only for employees.
 Subscribe to our employee podcast show in your favorite podcast app including Apple Podcasts and Spotify.
 You can also subscribe to our feed via RSS or XML.
 If you enjoyed this episode of the Employee Survival Guide ® please like us on Facebook, Twitter and LinkedIn.
 We would really appreciate if you could leave a review of this employee podcast on your favorite podcast player such as Apple Podcasts and Spotify.
 Thank you!
 For more information, please contact Carey & Associates, P.C. at 203-255-4150, or email at info@capclaw.com.
 Also go to our website EmployeeSurvival.com for more helpful information about work and working.